alexieyizhe/uni-notes/2A/CS246/2018-09-13-bash_intro.md

 - A globbing pattern (*e.g.* `*`) is a shell capability that matches text based on patterns like the wildcard operator.
 These aren’t regex, just a functionality implemented by the shell.
 - Using piping hands output to another __program__ or __utility__; output redirection passes output to another __file__ or __stream__.
 - Use `$(CMD_NAME)` to embed commands inside others
- - `"double quotes"` group stuff together, `'single quotes'` completely supress any commands inside
+ - `"double quotes"` group stuff together, `'single quotes'` completely supresses any commands inside

 ### Process Streams
 Every running process is attached to 3 streams which are (by default): `stdin`, `stdout`, `stderr`.